 - Philosophy and non-technical courses: philosophy of engineering and a course in economics, finance or another non-technical subject (5-10 credits).
 Graduates in Electrical Engineering should be able to relate their professional activities to the wider needs of society.
 Your master’s will therefore contain a number of non-technical courses.

-- Electives (including any catch-up courses and depending on your Master’s thesis and your own interests).
+- Electives (including any catch-up courses and depending on your master’s thesis and your own interests).
 See the list of electrical engineering courses for more information.
 You will select these courses in consultation with your supervisor (30-35 credits).
 The purpose of these courses is:

-In the second year you will develop the knowledge and skills you have acquired in your studies to date by applying them to practical work and problem-based learning in a traineeship and a Master’s thesis.
+In the second year you will develop the knowledge and skills you have acquired in your studies to date by applying them to practical work and problem-based learning in a traineeship and a master’s thesis.

-- Traineeship (20 credits): During this external placement, you will put the knowledge you acquired in your Master’s programme into practice by working at a company or institution.
+- Traineeship (20 credits): During this external placement, you will put the knowledge you acquired in your master’s into practice by working at a company or institution.
 The traineeship is designed to resemble the working experience of a graduate employee as closely as possible.
 Many students complete their traineeship at a company, but it is also possible to do so at an institution or a university other than the University of Twente.

 - Master’s thesis project (40 credits): This is the final proof of your ability to handle more complex problems with a reasonable degree of independence within the area of electrical engineering, and to work as a scientific engineer at an advanced level.

 Find out if this master's is right for you!